modernice/goes/docs/tutorial/03-events-and-state.md

 )
 ```

-When event data is a single value, use the primitive type directly — no need for a wrapper struct. `ProductRenamed` carries just a `string` (the new name) and `PriceChanged` carries just an `int` (the new price).
+When event data is a single value, use the primitive type directly instead of a wrapper struct. `ProductRenamed` carries just a `string` (the new name) and `PriceChanged` carries just an `int` (the new price).

 ::: tip Primitives vs. Structs
 Using a primitive is fine when the event will only ever carry that one value.
 But keep in mind: if you later need to add fields to an event, a struct is easier to evolve.
 You can add fields to a struct and existing events in the store will still deserialize — the new fields just get their zero values.
 Changing the event data type itself (e.g., from `string` to a struct) is harder since stored events were serialized with the original type.